-Affordable Housing: At 31 March 2014, the Council has committed, as part of the Capital Programme, to provide a loan and a debenture to Ascent Housing LLP, the Joint Venture Company set up with Your Housing Group to provide affordable housing across the district.
-The Council's capital commitments in respect of this project include:
+Affordable Housing: At 31 March 2015, the Council has a continuing commitment, as part of the Capital Programme, to provide a loan to Ascent Housing LLP, the Joint Venture Company set up with Your Housing Group to provide affordable housing across the district.
+At 31 March 2015 £13million of the Loan had been drawn.
+Further commitments over the next financial year amount to £7million.